PRODUCTION TEAM ROLE - 2019/0

 Indicative content includes:

-Students may work variously with freelance/professional teams, second and third year students or in-house technicians on a range of GSA/School of Arts presentations.
+Students may work variously with freelance/professional teams, second and third year students or in-house technicians on a range of GSA presentations.

 |Assessment type||Unit of assessment||Weighting|

-- Apply skills learnt in previous class/workshops to the practical realisation of the work of a Lighting, Sound or Stage Management production department
+- Apply skills learnt in previous class/workshops to the practical realisation of the work of an assigned production department.

 C - Cognitive/analytical